ruby/ruby/README.md

 (https://www.ruby-lang.org/en/community/mailing-lists) or on websites like (https://stackoverflow.com).

-Bug reports should be filed at https://bugs.ruby-lang.org.
+Bugs should be reported at https://bugs.ruby-lang.org.
 Read [HowToReport] for more information.

 [HowToReport]: https://bugs.ruby-lang.org/projects/ruby/wiki/HowToReport